wri/gfw_forest_loss_geotrellis/README.md

 A simple analysis which only looks at Tree Cover Loss, Tree Cover Density (2000 or 2010) and optionally Primary Forest.
 Users can select one or many tree cover thresholds.
 Output will be a flat file, with one row per input feature and tree cover density threshold.
+The emissions outputs (annual and total) are from the forest carbon flux model (Harris et al. 2021 Nature Climate Change) [forest carbon flux model](https://github.com/wri/carbon-budget).
+Outputs also include carbon removals and carbon net flux (total only).
+Emissions, removals, and net flux are reported for (> tree cover density 2000 threshold OR Hansen gain) because the model results include not just pixels above a certain tree cover density threshold, but also Hansen gain pixels.
+Other outputs from this analysis (loss, gain, biomass, etc.) use the simple tree cover density threshold.

 This type of analysis only supports simple features as input.
 Best used together with the [ArcPY Client](https://github.com/wri/gfw_forest_loss_geotrellis_arcpy_client).